Document Type : Review Article

 Abstract

-Methods: In this article, a review of studies that describe vaginal microbiota and intrauterine adhesions (IUA) in PubMed, Scopus, EMBASE, Web of Knowledge, and MeSH databases using keywords: Vaginal Microbiota, Uterine microbiota, Intrauterine adhesions, Dysbiosis were searched.
-There was no time limit in this study and at the end the data was qualitatively reviewed.
+Methods: In this review article, studies related to vaginal microbiota and intrauterine adhesions were searched in PubMed, Scopus, EMBASE, Web of Knowledge, and MeSH databases using keywords of Vaginal Microbiota, Uterine microbiota, Intrauterine adhesions, and Dysbiosis.

 Keywords